complytrustinc/slate/source/includes/_forgetmeyes_requests_salesforce_delete.md

 The purpose of this set of API calls is managing the creation of deletion requests.
 It does not in any way change data at the source, but rather generates a document and zip file with CSVs that empower the actual data holder to perform this deletion.

-## Get All Salesforce Object Matches
+## Retrieve All Salesforce Object Matches and Delete Statuses

 Returns the list of records that matched against the query.
 It lists each query match and the field where it took place.